We do all the work!

 Notifying Medical facilities is simple with our DTV Notification service.

 We’ll also provide the required documentation for your stations’ public file.
 Our service takes care of all the details of identifying the appropriate facilities, sending the required notifications, and providing you with the required documentation for the station public file.

 Who do we send notifications to?

-About us: DTV Notification has a team of TV engineers and computer programmers with over 55 years combined experience in these fields.
+About us: DTV Notification has a team of TV engineers and computer programmers with over 55 years of combined experience in these fields.
 Our unique program to service television stations is state of the art and makes it extremely simple to stay compliant with your DTV repack requirements while TV stations focus on what they do best, running great television stations.
 With just a few minutes of your time, we can notify all hospitals and medical facilities of TV station’s complex radio frequency changes, making everyone’s life easier!
 With DTV Notification you can now sleep at night knowing that all your stations will be compliant with the FCC.

 Dennis Wallace: C.B.T.E.

-I have worked in the programming field for 10 years and before that I worked at Northern Arizona University operating the equipment for their Interactive Television classes.
+I have worked in the programming field for 10 years and before that, I worked at Northern Arizona University operating the equipment for their Interactive Television classes.
 I have always loved programming and technology for as long as I can remember.
-Even in my spare time I can never be separated from my computer.
+Even in my spare time, I can never be separated from my computer.
 I have experience in database management, API integration, UI, UX and a long list of programming languages.
 I have developed Android, iPhone apps and consult for a radio station management software company.

-I have practiced web development, ppc and social media management for over 15 years.
+I have practiced web development, PPC and social media management for over 15 years.
 I currently run an international media communications software company that provides service to over 500 radio stations.
-Most my time is spent studying user interface best practices and SEO for web development.
+Most of my time is spent studying user interface best practices and SEO for web development.
 I have three young kids that are already starting to code and have built their first applications before the age of 10.
 I see a bright future for people that embrace web technologies and with information at our fingertips means we are in for a fun ride!